800Sergio008/SimpleMath/README.md

 ---
 ---
 ## Installation
-1. Copy the contents of `SimpleMath.luau` into a ModuleScript inside your Roblox project or Luau application.
+1. Copy the contents of `SimpleMath.luau` into a ModuleScript.
 2. Require the module whenever needed:
 ```luau
 local SimpleMath = require(path.to.SimpleMath)
 ```
 > [!TIP]
-> 3. Swap Roblox's `math` library with `SimpleMath`:
+> 3. Swap the native `math` library with `SimpleMath`:
 > ```luau
 > local SimpleMath = require(path.to.SimpleMath)
 >